jopika/dotfiles/README.md

 Contains the dotfiles used to manage *nix environments

 # Requirements
 Make sure `git` is installed on your system.
-You can attempt to verify this
+- Git
+- curl
+- sudo

 ## MacOS
 You can install a easy configuration with x-code (this may take a while)